Is “Essentialism” necessary?

 We take can take this with a different question.
 Is “Essentialism” essential to product management?

-When a business operates under the premise, where the return on investment is the foundation of any successful business, would it be more helpful to focus on "what would be the ROI of such actions", rather than pondering on what is "essential" and what is not?
+When a business operates under the premise, that the return on investment is the foundation of any successful business, would it be more helpful to focus on “what would be the ROI of such actions”, rather than pondering on what is “essential” and what is not?

 Or the idea of “non-essential” is simple things that yield little to no significant impact?